Blog

 1. Wideband Antennas: Broadband RF detectors use wideband antennas that can pick up a diverse range of frequencies.
 These antennas are crucial for capturing RF signals across different bands simultaneously.

-2. Signal Amplification: To detect weak signals, broadband RF detectors amplify incoming RF signals.
+2. Signal Amplification: To detect signals, broadband RF detectors amplify incoming RF signals.
 This amplification ensures that even low-intensity signals are detectable.

 3. Frequency Scanning: Broadband RF detectors continuously scan across multiple frequency ranges.
 This scanning process allows them to identify signals that fall outside of narrow frequency bands.